keon/keon.github.io/source/_posts/deep-q-learning.md

 batches = np.random.choice(len(self.memory), batches)
 ```

 The above code will make `batches` a randomly sampled indexes of the memories.
-For example, if batches is [1,5,2,7], each number represents the indexes of the memory 1, 5, 2, and 7.
+For example, if batches are [1,5,2,7], each number represents the indexes of the memory 1, 5, 2, and 7.

-To make the agent perform well in long-term, we need to take into account not only the immediate rewards, but also the future rewards we are going to get.
+To make the agent perform well in long-term, we need to take into account not only the immediate rewards but also the future rewards we are going to get.
 In order to do this, we are going to have a 'discount rate' or 'gamma'.
 This way the agent will learn to maximize the discounted future reward based on the given state.

 ```python
 for i in batches: